PostHog/posthog.com/contents/blog/mixpanel-alternatives.md

 This guide focuses on the most popular Mixpanel alternatives, but these aren't the only ones.
 Here are some honorable mentions that are worth also worth considering:

-- **Pendo** describes itself as a product experience platform, which means it combines analytics with other tools useful for product teams, like in-app guides, user feedback widgets, roadmap planning, and product discovery.
+- **[Pendo](https://www.pendo.io/)**, which describes itself as a product experience platform, which means it combines analytics with other tools useful for product teams, like in-app guides, user feedback widgets, roadmap planning, and product discovery.

-- **Kissmetrics** is more focused on marketing and e-commerce use cases than Mixpanel.
+- **[Kissmetrics](https://www.kissmetrics.io/)**, which is more focused on marketing and e-commerce use cases than Mixpanel.
 It's worth considering if you want to focus more on channel attribution and revenue tracking, but don't want to use GA4.

-- **Snowplow:** Snowplow is a powerful, open-source behavioral data platform.
+- **[Snowplow](https://snowplow.io/)**, a powerful, open-source behavioral data platform.
 It can replace tools like Mixpanel and Google Analytics, but it's only suitable for companies with well-staffed data science teams.
 It's mostly used by large enterprises with the resources to self-host and model data internally.

-- **Countly:** Countly's product analytics tool can be self-hosted, making it useful for companies that need to retain complete control over their first-party data – e.g. healthcare.
+- **[Countly](https://countly.com/)**, a product analytics tool can be self-hosted, making it useful for companies that need to retain complete control over their first-party data – e.g. healthcare.
 Unlike Snowplow, however, it doesn't require a data science team.

+- **[June](https://www.june.so/)**, a more accessible take on product analytics that focuses on automatically generated reports.
+It's predominantly used by seed stage and Series A B2B SaaS startups.